-The state’s Senior Long-Term Care program also has information on their website about services Medicaid may cover, as well as housing assistance in Montana.
+- Montana’s Senior Long-Term Care Program has information on their website about services Medicaid may cover, as well as housing assistance in Montana.

 Medicaid will pay for long-term care, but only if a person has few assets.
 Some elderly Montanans may need to “use up” their assets in order to qualify.
 There is a separate kind of insurance available in Montana that can protect you from the need to spend down your assets in order to qualify for Medicaid long-term care assistance.
 This is called a “long-term care partnership plan.”
 More information about this type of insurance is available on the MSU Fact Sheet.